MerginMaps/docs/src/layer/checkbox/index.md

+---
+description: The checkbox widget is useful when you need a simple yes/no, true/false, or on/off toggle in the attributes form.
+---

 # Checkbox

 The checkbox widget is handy when you want to set up a field that can have two values, such as true/false, Yes/No, or On/Off.